twitter-together/action/tweets/README.md

 - Only newly created files are handled, deletions, updates or renames are ignored.
 - `*.tweet` files will not be created for tweets you send out directly from twitter.com
+- If you need to rename an existing tweet file, please do so locally using [`git mv old_filename new_filename`](https://help.github.com/en/articles/renaming-a-file-using-the-command-line), otherwise it may occure as deleted and added which would trigger a new tweet.

 ## Questions?